-- a) showed no clinical sign of PRRS on the day of collection; - b) were subjected to a serological test for infection with PRRSV, with negative results, on two occasions, at an interval of not less than 21 days, the second test being performed within 15 days prior to embryo collection; - 2) the embryos were collected, processed and stored in accordance with Chapters 4.7.or 4.9., as relevant; - 3) the semen used for the production of embryos complied with the provisions of Article 15.3.8. or Article 15.3.9.
+- the donor females - a) showed no clinical sign of PRRS on the day of collection; - b) were subjected to a serological test for infection with PRRSV, with negative results, on two occasions, at an interval of not less than 21 days, the second test being performed within 15 days prior to embryo collection; - 2) the embryos were collected, processed and stored in accordance with Chapters 4.8.and 4.10., as relevant; - 3) the semen used for the production of embryos complied with the provisions of Article 15.3.8. or Article 15.3.9.